James Brenton (soldier)

-James Brenton, Sr (1741–1782) was an American Revolutionary War officer.
-He was killed by American Indians during the Battle of Blue Licks in Robertson County, Kentucky (then Kentucky County, Virginia).
-He married Rebecca Scott (1740-1771) abt.
-1763 in Frederick County, Virginia, and then married Mary Woodfield (1750 – 1834) in 1772, Westmoreland County, Pennsylvania.
+James Brenton Sr (1741–1782) was an American Revolutionary War officer.
+He was killed by Native Americans during the Battle of Blue Licks in Robertson County, Kentucky (then Kentucky County, Virginia).
+He married Rebecca Scott (1740–1771) abt.
+1763 in Frederick County, Virginia, and then married Mary Woodfield (1750–1834) in 1772, Westmoreland County, Pennsylvania.

 Background

 In 1768, James traveled over the Allegheny Mountains to Westmoreland County (now Washington County), Pennsylvania, where he settled near the Monongahela River, neighboring Redstone Old Fort (now Brownsville, Fayette County, Pennsylvania).
 It's likely that James and his brother William helped build Williams Cabin near Old Bedford Village, in Bedford County, Pennsylvania.

 In 1774, Brenton was commissioned a Captain by Colonel Angus McDonald, who mustered roughly 400 men to take part in the Wakatomica Campaign of Dunmore's War.
 The Shawnee settlements of Wakatomika (present day Dresden, Muskingum County, Ohio) as well as four other villages were burned.
 Three American Indian Chiefs were taken prisoner.

 In 1777, he defended the frontier, serving as a First Lieutenant in the Virginia Rangers of Monongalia County.
 In 1779, he was promoted to Captain, and then to Major by Patrick Henry.

 Later that year, James and his family relocated to Harrodsburg, Kentucky County, Virginia (now Mercer County, Kentucky).
 They spent the winter in Harrodsburg, and in spring of 1780 settled on the south bank of Clarks Creek at the ford northeast of Danville (now Boyle County, Kentucky).

 In 1782, Brenton was commissioned a Major and made fifth in command of the Crawford Expedition, intended to put an end to Indian attacks on frontier settlers.
 James Brenton (occasionally misspelled "Brinton") was one of four majors elected for the expedition.
 The other Majors included David Williamson, Thomas Gaddis, and John McClelland.

 According to Consul Willshire Butterfield, Major Brenton, "was a man of much spirit – a soldier, brave and active.
 Judging of his merits by his subsequent conduct, he unquestionably commanded the esteem as well as the confidence of the volunteers.
 His coolness and bravery in the face of imminent danger were long after alluded to by his surviving comrades, in terms of the highest commendation."

 Major Brinton and Captain Bean were also scouts; observing two savages, upon whom they immediately fired, though without effect.
 Brenton was wounded at the Battle of Sandusky and Daniel Leet subsequently took command of his division.